-Ed 605 History & Philosophy of Education3
+Ed 605 History & Philosophy of Education 3

-Ed 620 Principles/Practices Classroom Mgt 3
+Ed 625 Family, School & Comm Relationships 3

-Ed 632 Instructional Strategies 3
+Ed 632 Best Practices in Instructional Strategies .
+3

-Ed 633 Teaching the Struggling Learner
+Ed 635 Critical issues in Education 3

-Ed 634 Individual Differences in Learning
+Ed 634 Providing Instruction Except Learning Needs 3

-Ed 638 Curriculum Development
+Ed 638 Curriculum Development & Design .
+3

-Ed 661 Assessment of Learning
+Ed 661 Assessment of Learning 3

-Ed 667 Technology in Education
+Ed 667 Technology in Education .
+3

-Ed 690 Research in Education
+Ed 690 Research in Education .
+3

-Ed 695 Directed Practicum
+Ed 695 Action Research Project 3

-TOTAL
+TOTÁL 30

-If a student has previously received credit for a course required in the program, substitutions can be made from any education course at the 500 level or above.

-Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts, and with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above; have graduated with an elementary or secondary teaching field or 1 year teaching experience in a traditional K-12 school setting; Ps 201 Educational Psychology or its equivalent; Ps 300 Child Psychology; or Ps 302 Adolescent Psychology; and Ps 305 Introduction to Exceptional Learners.
+- If a student has previously received credit for a course required in the program, substitutions can be made from any education course at the 500-level or above. - Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 credits of liberal arts, and with two-thirds of all coursework completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above; have graduated with an elementary or secondary teaching field or one year teaching experience in a traditional K-12 school setting; Ps 201 Educational Psychology or its equivalent; Ps 300 Child Psychology; and Ps 305 Introduction to Exceptional Learners.
 Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.